 Workers, Yellow Mountain, China

-In many ways visiting Huangshan (huang means yellow, an auspicious color in China, and shan is the Chinese word for mountain) in winter was a good move.
-Far less people at this time of year provided me with great access to the hotels, narrow paths and scenic locations on top of the mountain where I journey for three days.
+In many ways visiting Huangshan in winter was a good move.
+Far less visitors to this popular site at this time of year provided me with great access to the hotels, narrow paths and scenic locations on top of the mountain where I journey for three days.

-While my main interest during my time on Yellow Mountain was landscape photography, I also made a few portraits along the way.
-There was nothing too serious or highly contemplated about these portraits.
-In fact they were quite candid in nature.
+While my main interest during my time on Yellow Mountain was landscape photography, I also made a few portraits and candid people based images along the way.

-In each case I let the girls pose for the pics in the way they wanted.
+I let the girls pose for the photos in the way they wanted.
 The results provide an interesting cultural record of the way these young Chinese women respond to the camera and the process of being photographed.